 Once all the stages will be successfully conducted, the commission will release the cutoff score mentioning the marks obtained by the last qualifying candidate.
 UPSC will also publish the final merit list of all those candidates who have been finally recommended for appointment on the basis of their performance in each stage of the selection process.

 Q. For How Long Is The Offer Of Appointment Valid?

 A. All those candidates who have been selected for the final appointment will have to submit certain important documents in the original after they are recommended for an appointment.
 The offer will be valid for a period of three months from the date of the result declaration.
 Candidates will have to submit their original documents within that time or else their offer of appointment will be canceled.

 Q. When Will The Commission Release The Statement Of Marks Of The Selected Candidates?

-A. The UPSC has ‘facilitation counter’ near the Gate C of UPSC Campus wherein candidates can clear any query/obtain any information.
+A. The UPSC has a ‘facilitation counter’ near the Gate C of the UPSC Campus wherein candidates can clear any query/obtain any information.
 Candidates can also reach out to the commission over the telephone through the following numbers – 011 -23385271/23381125 from 10 am – 5 pm on all working days

 Q. What type of questions will be asked in the UPSC Combined Geo-Scientists Preliminary Exam?